leonawicz/lcars/README.md

 The `lcars` package provides simple approximations to LCARS style and appearance to give static plots and interactive data analysis an LCARS theme.
-This splits the package into two area:
+This splits the package into two areas:

-  - One key feature in `lcars` is the ability to wrap ggplot objects in an LCARS-themed border.
+  - One key feature in `lcars` is the ability to wrap ggplot objects in an LCARS-themed border using `lcars_border`.
-  - There is also nominal support for an LCARS-themed Shiny UI using `lcarsPage` and related functions.
+  - There is also support for an LCARS-themed Shiny UI using `lcarsPage` and related functions.

+While the former is fun and useful for nerdy static graphs, the latter is much more exciting because it means you can make something with the look and feel of LCARS that also *actually functions*\!

 ![](man/figures/README-banner.png)

+That’s right.
+Make your Shiny app, view it on a touch screen device like your very own Federation issue data PADD, and transport yourself into the future of the Star Trek universe with this 1980s sci-fi television aesthetic\!

 ## Installation